element-hq/element-x-android/docs/flipper.md

 <!--- END -->

+# TODO Documentation to update when working on #40

 ## Introduction

 [Flipper](https://fbflipper.com) is a powerful tool from Meta, which allow to inspect the running application details and states from your computer.